zoowii/bootstrap-tree.js/README.md

 bootstrap-tree.js
 ===============

-A simple bootstrap plugin of tree
+A jQuery simple bootstrap plugin of tree

+**TODO**
+* A demo using this plugin with a simple web backend